johnwcowan/r7rs-work/FuturesCowan.md

 opposed to parallelism, for which see [ParallelPromisesCowan](ParallelPromisesCowan.md)).

-Futures are analogous to [SRFI 18](http://srfi.schemers.org/srfi-18/srfi-18.html) threads, and can easily be built on top of them.
+Futures are analogous to [SRFI 18](http://srfi.schemers.org/srfi-18/srfi-18.html) threads, and can easily be built on top of them, in which case SRFi 18 threads are the same objects as this SRFI's futures.
 However, are more modern in style and hopefully easier to use.
 Each future is represented to other futures, including itself, by a unique *future object*, a member of a disjoint type.